 23. Is there a laundry room in the building?
 If yes, is access free or must the students pay to use the facilities?

 My daughter’s dorm had a laundry room in the building which was free to use.
 My sons had to go out to laundry facilities.
-If the student must pay for use of washing machine and dryers, send them off with a roll of quarters.
+If the student must pay for use of washing machines and dryers, send them off with a roll of quarters.

 24. Are the floors made of concrete or some other material which could benefit from a rug?